TYA Sound Engineer

 The TYA Sound Engineer is responsible for the implementation, maintenance and successful execution of sound equipment and elements related to the production (under the direction of the Sound Supervisor).
 The TYA Sound Engineer is responsible for effectively supporting sound designers and ensuring that the aural

 experience of every show meets high artistic standards.
-The TYA Sound Engineer will perform live line-by-line mixing for every show in the run, unless training a cover.
+The TYA Sound Engineer will perform live line-by-line mixing for every show in the run.
 Our shows often perform to tracks, but sometimes have a small live band that will need to be mixed, as well.

-The TYA Sound Engineer will work with our full time Sound Supervisor to ensure successful daily changeover between shows.
+The TYA Sound Engineer will work with the Mainstage Sound Engineer to ensure successful daily changeover between shows.
 They may also provide emergency coverage for the Mainstage engineer.

 Responsibilities